 The standard format for calling traffic is position, range, relative movement and (if available) altitude.
 If the traffic is not transponding its altitude then the controller will not be able to pass this information.
-"G-ME you have traffic in your one o'clock, 4 miles, crossing right to left ahead and indicating 400 ft above."
+"G-ME, traffic one o'clock, 4 miles, crossing right to left ahead, indicating 400 ft above."
 You may respond by saying "roger" while you look for the traffic.
 "Roger, G-ME."
 It helps the controller if you report the traffic in sight and then they know they can prioritise calling other traffic.
 If after a period of looking you cannot see the traffic tell the controller "traffic not sighted".
 "Traffic in sight, G-ME."
 If you lose sight of previously identified traffic, or simply want an update on the position of it, ask the controller for this.
-"Traffic no longer in site, G-ME."
-"G-ME, previously reported traffic now in your 10 o'clock, range 2 miles, indicating 300 ft above."
+"Traffic no longer in sight, G-ME."
+"G-ME, previously reported traffic now 10 o'clock, 2 miles, indicating 300 ft above."